spilliams/terrascope/README.md

 details about that root.
 This includes what `scope`s apply to the root, and what dependencies the root might have.

-The main concept to terraboots is that it expects you to manage your platform with many small terraform root configurations.
+The main concept to terraboots is that it expects you to manage your infrastructure with many small terraform root configurations.
 You do this through `scope`s that you define in the top level hcl, and selectively apply to each of your roots.

 This allows you to maintain a few root "templates" that each could be planned